function-store/RpiEinky/README.md

 ## Installation

 > **⚠️ Installation Disclaimer**: This system is designed for Raspberry Pi.
 Installation steps may vary based on your specific e-paper display model and Raspberry Pi model.
-The Waveshare library structure, file locations, and import names can differ between display models and library versions. **Note**: The 13.3" display uses a separate library structure located in `E-paper_Separate_Program/13.3inch_e-Paper_E/` and requires shared object files to be installed in `/usr/local/lib/`.
-Always refer to your display's specific documentation and adjust paths accordingly.
+The Waveshare library structure, file locations, and import names can differ between display models and library versions.
+> **‼️IMPORTANT**: Always refer to your display's specific documentation and adjust paths and procedures accordingly.

 ### 1. Install System Dependencies
 ```bash